BetsolLLC/campus-workshops-knowledge-base/index.md

 ```
 notepad README.md
 ```

-**Note : If you are using git with your Github account for the first time then you can click on this [document](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) , which details the steps to configure your git settings so that you can start pulling and pushing data to your remote repository**
+**Note : If you are using git with your Github account for the first time then you can [click here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) , which details the steps to configure your git settings so that you can start pulling and pushing data to your remote repository**

 ### ADD AND COMMIT FILE
 When we first initialized our project, the file was not being tracked by Git.
 To do that, we use this command